-Higher eventual educational attainment is a natural, causally-proximate outcome of extra effort and investment in childhood education.
-Below we find that it is the most likely channel through which benefits to income and well-being are flowing.
-In columns (6) and (7) we include a present analysis when they are paid for, while several other categories more related to "childcare" are excluded: (1) family or relatives who live together with respondent; (2) family or relatives who live together with respondent; (3) family or relatives who don't live together with respondent; (4) non-relatives who live together with respondent; (5) non-relatives who don't live together with respondent; (6) private academies; (7) personal/ group tutor; (8) study guides; (9) after school programs (in school); (10) after school programs (outside of school); (11) away-from-home language courses; (12) paid internet/online courses; (13) cultural centre; and (14) other.
+8Only waves 3 (in 2000), 4, and 5 include breakdowns of households' private education expenses for each child.
+The first of these has the natural advantage that more children have grown up to labour market age before 2012, our most recently available data.
+The following categories of private education are included in the present analysis when they are paid for, while several other categories more related to "childcare" are excluded: (i) family or relatives who live together with respondent; (ii) family or relatives who don't live together with respondent; (ii) non-relatives who live together with respondent; (iv) private academies; (vi) personal/ group tutor; (vii) study guides; (viii) after school programs (in school); (ix) after school programs (outside of school); (x) away-from-home language courses; (xii) paid Internet/online courses; (xii) cultural centre; and (xiii) other.